Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 ## Process template plug-in errors
 The ProcessTemplate.xml is the root file that defines the entire process and all XML definition files that will be imported to add or update a process.
-This file contains all of the plug-ins and task groups that are referenced when creating a team project.
+This file contains all of the plug-ins and task groups that are referenced when creating a project.
 Each task group references a subordinate XML file (often in a subfolder) where the specific tasks are defined.
 In general, you specify one task group for each plug-in.

 The ProcessTemplate.xml definition file must conform to the syntax and rules described in [ProcessTemplate XML element reference](../reference/process-templates/process-template-xml-elements-reference.md).